Free WordPress SEO Checklist for Small Business

 Submit your sitemap to Google Search Console

 Yoast and Rank Math publish your sitemap at yoursite.com/sitemap_index.xml.
+If you don't run an SEO plugin, WordPress 5.5+ generates one natively at yoursite.com/wp-sitemap.xml.
 Verify it loads in a browser, then add it in Search Console → Sitemaps.

 Use a logical heading structure on every page